Anna Christina Nobre

-Anna Christina Nobre FBA, MAE, fNASc (known as Kia Nobre; born 1963) is a Brazilian and British cognitive neuroscientist working at the University of Oxford in England.

-Nobre holds the chair in Translational Cognitive Neuroscience shared between the departments of psychiatry and of experimental psychology and linked to a professorial fellowship at St Catherine's College at the University of Oxford.
-She is also an adjunct professor at the Mesulam Center for Cognitive Neurology and Alzheimer's Disease at Northwestern University Feinberg School of Medicine.
+Anna Christina Nobre FBA, MAE, fNASc (known as Kia Nobre; born 1963) is a Brazilian and British cognitive neuroscientist.
+She is the Wu Tsai Professor at Yale University.
+She is an honorary member of the Departments of Psychiatry and Experimental Psychology at the University of Oxford; an honorary fellow of New College, Oxford; and an adjunct professor at the Mesulam Center for Cognitive Neurology and Alzheimer's Disease at Northwestern University Feinberg School of Medicine.